Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113__MarketPrice__SessionManagement/ReadMe.txt

 + Instantiates and modifies an OmmConsumerConfig object
   - Sets the user credential
   - Sets the consumer name to "Consumer_3"
+  - The Consumer_3 uses the Channel_3 channel name for using the RSSL_ENCRYPTED
+	channel type and the RSSL_SOCKET encrypted protocol type for both Linux and Windows platforms.
+Both the shared version of libcurl and the openssl libraries are needed to run this example.
   - Loads configuration information for the specified consumer name from the EmaConfig.xml file in the application's working folder
 + Instantiates an OmmConsumer object which initializes the connection